-Observers have expressed strong concern about ASBMs, because such missiles, in combination with broad-area maritime surveillance and targeting systems, would permit China to attack aircraft carriers, other U.S. Navy ships, or ships of allied or partner navies operating in the Western Pacific.
+Western Pacific.
 The U.S. Navy has not previously faced a threat from highly accurate ballistic missiles capable of hitting moving ships at sea.
 For this reason, some observers have referred to ASBMs as a "game-changing" weapon.
-Due to their ability to change course, the MaRVs on an ASBM would be more difficult to intercept than non-maneuvering ballistic missile reentry vehicles.
+Due to their ability to change course, the MaRVs on an ASBM would be more difficult to intercept than non-maneuvering ballistic missile reentry vehicles.29

-According to press reports, the DF-21D has been tested over land but has not been tested in an end-to-end flight test against a target at sea.
+DOD has been reporting on the DF-21D in its annual reports to Congress since 2008.30 One observer states that "based on Chinese defense documents, what sets the [DF]-21D apart from the others is that it has a maneuverable re-entry vehicle with synthetic aperture radar (SAR) and optical sensors, which could enable it to hit a moving target."31 According to press reports, the DF-21D has been tested over land but has not been tested in an end-to-end flight test against a target at sea.
 A January 23, 2013, press report about a test of the weapon in the Gobi desert in western China stated:

-The People's Liberation Army has successfully sunk a US aircraft carrier, according to a satellite photo provided by Google Earth, reports our sister paper Want Daily-though the strike was a war game, the carrier a mock-up platform and the "sinking" occurred on dry land in a remote part of western China.
+The People's Liberation Army has successfully sunk a US aircraft carrier, according to a satellite photo provided by Google Earth, reports our sister paper Want Daily-though the strike was a war game, the carrier a mock-up platform and the "sinking" occurred on dry land in a remote part of western China.32